Azure/azure-powershell/src/Storage/Storage.Management/help/Set-AzStorageCORSRule.md

 ### -CorsRules
 Specifies an array of CORS rules.
-You can retrieve the existing rules using the Get-AzureStorageCORSRule cmdlet.
+You can retrieve the existing rules using the Get-AzStorageCORSRule cmdlet.

 ```yaml
 Type: Microsoft.WindowsAzure.Commands.Storage.Model.ResourceModel.PSCorsRule[]